top of page

 2. Measure out the chosen sand to lime ratio — this will depend on the grade of Natural Hydraulic Lime being used and its intended application.

-Natural Hydraulic Lime 3.5 Grade
+A bag of Natural Hydraulic Lime 3.5 Grade

 3. Add the sand to the mixer.